pre-srfi/time-objects/TimeObjects.md

 to two different `time-tai` objects, one of which is a leap second and the other of which is not, the boolean argument *leap-second* shows which TAI second is returned.
-See discussion of TAI below.
+See discussion of leap seconds below.

 `time-tai->utc` *time*